silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Which is why *personality* is the more comfortable word.
 A personality is mine.
 A disability is ours.

-Lets imagine two disabilities side by side, because I think the comparison is the whole argument.
+Let's imagine two disabilities side by side, because I think the comparison is the whole argument.

 You would never tell a man in a wheelchair to get himself up the stairs to your front door.